isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

     <div>

       <p>Singapore Examinations and Assessment Board (SEAB) provides comprehensive information on the subjects which are examined at GCE A-Levels.
-You may find out more from their website at
+You may find out more from their website at <br>
 <a href="https://www.seab.gov.sg/home/examinations/gce-a-level">https://www.seab.gov.sg/home/examinations/gce-a-level</a>

 </p>